This Specimen has been sold.

 3 Foot Green River Fossil Fish "Mural" With Priscacara & Phareodus

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This is a stunning fossil fish "mural" from the Green River Formation of Wyoming.
 The entire piece measures 35 x 26" and features a large, 13.2" wide Phareodus sp. (uncommon fish), an 8.7" wide Priscacara serrata, a 5.2" wide Cockerellites (Priscacara) liops, a 4.8" Diplomystus dentatus, and two Knightia eocaena fish that measure 4.8" and 5.9" wide.
-These fossils were collected from Lindgren Quarry near Kemmerer, Wyoming.
+These fossils were collected from Clear Creek Quarry near Kemmerer, Wyoming.
 Unlike many of these murals which can contain several inlaid fish, this plate has four fish that were found naturally associated.
 The only inlaid fish are the smallest Knightia at the bottom right corner and the Cockerellites just about the Phareodus.

 The entire piece has been backed with wood for stability and includes a wood wall hanger so that it can easily be hung on a wall.
 It weighs just under 60 lbs and will ship in a wooden crate on a pallet.